 Baltimore Orioles at Boston Red Sox

-The Baltimore Orioles and the Boston Red Sox will meet up in MLB action once again on Saturday.
+The Baltimore Orioles and Boston Red Sox meet Sunday in MLB action at Fenway Park.